oviya-raja/ist-402/learning-path/WK12-SkillBuilder/README.md

 4. Browse conference list with details
 5. Click links to visit conference websites

-**Automation:** Automatically fetches AI-related conferences from EventRegistry using event-based search for better accuracy.
+**Automation:** Automatically fetches AI-related conferences using OpenAI web search with web_search_preview tool for real-time results.

 ### Use Case 4: Data-Driven Insights
 **Scenario:** A student needs to analyze course data.